0x022b/docker-transmission/README.md

 by default if the container is started with `docker-compose` command.
 To find out more about logging see the command [reference][docker-logs].

+### Debug log

+To print out a trace of commands executed by `docker-entrypoint` script, set `DEBUG` environment variable to any non-null value.

 ## License

 This project is licensed under the MIT License.